Getting Pregnant at 35: Fertility, Timing, and What Research Shows

 Nothing here constitutes medical advice.
 Fertility is deeply personal and influenced by factors unique to each woman.
-A conversation with your healthcare provider or a reproductive endocrinologist will always be more valuable than any guide, including this one.
-What this resource can offer is context — so that those conversations are more informed and less anxiety-driven.
+A conversation with your OB-GYN, midwife, or reproductive endocrinologist will always be more useful than any general guide.
+What this resource can offer is context — so those conversations are more informed and less anxiety-driven.

 What Research Shows About Fertility After 35